jaspector

 Monday through Friday, 8:00 AM to 4:30 PM

-Typical inspection sequence: Standard sequence: (1) footing before concrete pour; (2) foundation and basement walls before backfill; (3) rough framing/rough-in for plumbing, electrical, mechanical before covering; (4) insulation; (5) final inspection when all work is complete.
+Typical sequence: Standard sequence: (1) footing before concrete pour; (2) foundation and basement walls before backfill; (3) rough framing/rough-in for plumbing, electrical, mechanical before covering; (4) insulation; (5) final inspection when all work is complete.

-Do I need a building permit in Fremont, NE?
+01 Do I need a building permit in Fremont, NE?

 All construction, alteration, or repair of buildings within Fremont city limits or the 2-mile extraterritorial zoning jurisdiction requires a permit.
 Fences, sheds, and signs require permits regardless of cost.
 Roof and siding replacement, gutter replacement, flue vent cap installation, basement waterproofing, and water or fire damage repair all require permits.

-How much does a building permit cost in Fremont, NE?
+02 How much does a building permit cost in Fremont, NE?

+Building permit fees in Fremont, NE are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Valuation-based.
 Total project cost = materials cost + (materials cost × 0.50) for labor imputation.
 Permit fee rate applied per fee schedule table..

-How do I apply for a building permit in Fremont, NE?
+03 How do I apply for a building permit in Fremont, NE?

-1. Determine whether a permit is required for your project.
+To apply for a building permit in Fremont, NE, follow these steps: 1.
+Determine whether a permit is required for your project.
 2. Download or obtain the applicable permit application from the city website or department.
 3. Complete the application with work description, property information, intended use, project valuation, and signature.
 4. Prepare construction documents (plans) as required under IBC Section 107 for projects subject to plan review.
 5. Submit the completed application and documents via the Click2Gov portal or in-person at 400 E Military Ave, 2nd Floor.
 6. Pay the permit fee at the time of application (based on total project valuation: materials plus labor imputation).
 7. Plans are reviewed for code compliance.
 Contact the department for processing time estimates.
 8. Permit is issued upon approval of plans and payment of fees.
 9. Post the permit at the job site in a visible location.
 10. Schedule required inspections at key stages (footing, foundation, rough framing, insulation, finals).
 11. Final inspection is completed; certificate of occupancy is issued for new construction or occupancy changes.

-How long does it take to get a building permit in Fremont, NE?
+04 How long does it take to get a building permit in Fremont, NE?

-What work is exempt from building permits in Fremont, NE?
+05 What work is exempt from building permits in Fremont, NE?

-How do I schedule a building inspection in Fremont, NE?
+06 How do I schedule a building inspection in Fremont, NE?

-Other cities in Dodge County
+Other jurisdictions in Dodge County.

-View all Dodge County jurisdictions →
+All Dodge County jurisdictions →